aionnetwork/aion-docs/aion-virtual-machine/_index.md

 ### Performance

-The AVM uses the JIT compiler which optimizes the DApp code.
+The AVM uses the JIT compiler which optimizes the Dapp code.
 It also features multi-threading, allowing increased throughput via concurrent transaction execution as opposed to most blockchain VMs.

 ### Reliability & Maturity